yaydede/toolbox/docs/11-CART.md

 In this simple example, our the tree would do a better job.

-**Trees tend to work well for problems where there are important nonlinearities and interactions.
-The results are really intuitive and interpretable.
-However, trees are known to be quite sensitive to the original sample.
-Therefore, the models trained in one sample may have poor predictive accuracy on another sample.** These problems motivate Random Forest and Boosting methods, as we will describe in following chapters.
+Trees tend to work well for problems where there are important nonlinearities and interactions.
+Yet, they are known to be quite sensitive to the original sample.
+Therefore, the models trained in one sample may have poor predictive accuracy on another sample.
+These problems motivate Random Forest and Boosting methods, as we will describe in following chapters.